wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism_ram_io.md

 The execution time is still 8s, so, for this example, the two executions are equivalent.

 Overall, we achieve a parallel speedup of 17/8 = 2.125 and a parallel efficiency of only about 53%.
-And this in spite of have 4 identical tasks and 4 cores, which, without I/O, would be 100% efficiency.
+And this is in spite of having 4 identical tasks and 4 cores, which, without I/O, would be 100% efficient.
 Increasing the parallel efficiency would require, for instance,  upgrading to a disk with higher read bandwidth.